googleads/googleads-php-lib/AdWords/files/AdWords/Query/v201802/ServiceQuery.php.txt

     }

     /**
-     * Detects the LIMIT clause in an AWQL string.
-     *
-     * @param string $awqlString an AWQL string
-     * @return bool true if the AWQL string contains a LIMIT clause;
-     *     Otherwise, returns false
-     */
-    private static function containsLimitClause($awqlString)
-    {
-        if (empty($awqlString)) {
-            return false;
-        }

-        // The AWQL string may contain the LIMIT keyword in a literal string.
-        // For example:
-        //     SELECT Id
-        //     WHERE Name = 'THE LIMIT INC'
-        //
-        // This function concerns about the LIMIT keyword outside of all literal
-        // strings.
-Hence, it is necessary to redact all literal strings before
-        // scanning for the LIMIT keyword.

-        $awqlStringWithoutLiteralStrings = preg_replace(
-            self::PATTERN_LITERAL_STRING,
-            self::REDACTED_LITERAL_STRING,
-            $awqlString
-        );

-        return 1 === preg_match(
-            self::PATTERN_LIMIT_CLAUSE,
-            $awqlStringWithoutLiteralStrings
-        );
-    }

-    /**
      * Validates the arguments for constructing a service query object.
      *
      * @param string $awqlString the AWQL string without the LIMIT clause